JAZ-inc/HorseAnimsetPro-Integration-OpsiveTPC/README.md

             }
         }`

+Optional step to tweak the reins and get them looking more realistic:[Tweak the IKReins Component on your Horse](https://pasteboard.co/IQ5Ourm.jpg)

-That should remove all errors.
+That should remove all errors and give a seamless integrated effect.
 Enjoy!